felangel/bloc/docs/flutterlogintutorial.md

 ## Authentication Bloc

-The `AuthenticationBloc` will be responsible to reacting to changes in the authentication state (exposed by the `AuthenticationRepository`) and will emit states we can react to in the presentation layer.
+The `AuthenticationBloc` will be responsible for reacting to changes in the authentication state (exposed by the `AuthenticationRepository`) and will emit states we can react to in the presentation layer.

 The implementation for the `AuthenticationBloc` is inside of `lib/authentication` because we treat authentication as a feature in our application layer.